etaijoverlap/rasi/doc/sphinx/source/basics.rst

 Basic Implementation Concepts
 =============================

+The computations performed within RASI combine data from various sources.
+Due to their post-processing nature it is possible to represent the calculations performed by RASI as a hierachy without loops.
+Every node in this hierachy provides data to lower-lying elements and receives data from the user or higher-lying elements.
-Computations are performed using RASI by putting *Calculator objects* together which correspond to different parts of the calculation.
+In the implementation, this structure is realized by *Calculator objects*, which correspond to the calculation steps and which are put together to perform a specific calculation.

 .. graphviz::